Living Stones Facts

 - Kingdom: Plantae

 - Class: Eudicots

 - Genus: Lithops

 Living Stones Distribution, Habitat, and Ecology

-But, all of the species collectively known as Living Stones do appear to have a preference for extremely arid climates.
+All of the species known as Living Stones do appear to have a preference for very arid climates.
 Because of this trait, the regions the genus lives in average less than 27.5 in (70 cm) of rain per year.
-Yet, within these ranges, differing species prefer various temperature ranges.
+Within these ranges, differing species prefer various temperature ranges.

-Finally, the various members of this truly remarkable genus have become quite popular as ornamental plants throughout the world.
+The members of this genus have become popular as ornamental plants throughout the world.
 This popularity occurs due to both its novelty and the readily available supply of seeds.
 This fact does, at least, increase the chance of the survival of various species.